mdwagner/simple-web-trifecta/README.md

-# simple-web-trifecta
+# web-trifecta-starter
-Simple website using trifecta of technologies (HTML, Tailwindcss, AlpineJS)
+Starter website using _trifecta_ of technologies (HTML, Tailwindcss, AlpineJS)